mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

     Close the training phase of the last node

-If in this case you try the one-shot training you'll get two warnings like the following ones:
+If in this case you try the one-shot training you'll get a warning like the following one:
 ::

     >>> flow = mdp.Flow([BogusNode2(),BogusNode()], verbose=1)